 You can tell when an object is well-designed.
 It feels solid in your hand.
 The cold of aluminum or steel.
 The subtle grain of real wood hand-chosen for its beauty and strength.
-Leather that won't degrade over time.
+Leather that gains character over time.
 Well-designed products are defined by their function and usefulness, but are also beautiful enough to leave out on a table.

 Digital products are different.
 You rely on your eyes alone to tell you everything about how a product works.
 Software lets makers like me do anything — and that's both a blessing and a curse.
 We designers must practice extreme discipline to successfully craft products that are useful, simple, and bring delight to our customers.